 Its very challenging, but I just wake up everyday and get shit done.
-I often struggle in life simply because I have too many different projects happening in my head, but you just have to get on with it, don’t stop.
-I have trouble letting people in my world to help me, based on many experiences in the industry over many years, if you want something done right you just have to do it yourself.
-I also had trouble just having time off, I can’t just switch it off, its always running my mind.
+I often struggle in life.
+Simply because I have too many different projects happening in my head!
+You just have to get on with it, don’t stop.
+I have trouble letting people into my world to help me, based on many experiences in the industry over many years.
+If you want something done right you just have to do it yourself.
+I also have trouble having time off.
+I can’t just switch it off, its always running my mind.

 Your background is in street art, but now you mostly work commercially – how did this transition happen?

-I have no street art background, my background is in graphic design and illustration.
+I have no street art background.
+My background is in graphic design and illustration.
 I was exhibiting my work and doing commercial works long before I started making mural works.
-I was interested in exploring new mediums and presenting my characters and style on a large scale, so began to experiment with painting my work big with aerosol paint.
-These days painting murals is a big part of my art practice, but I don’t ever consider myself a street artist, I am more than that.
+I was interested in exploring new mediums, and presenting my characters and style on a large scale.
+So I began to experiment with painting my work large with aerosol paint.
+These days painting murals is a big part of my art practice.
+But I don’t ever consider myself a street artist, I am more than that.

 We interviewed Kelly earlier this year about your side project East Editions – how are things going now?

-East Editions is going really good, we have a bunch of cool projects in the pipeline, and are still enjoying the process of finding out exactly what it is East Editions is all about.
-East Editions is taking us on a journey to bring creative people together and make really unique things, we love it!
+East Editions is going really well.
+We have a bunch of cool projects in the pipeline.
+We’re enjoying the process of finding out exactly what East Editions is all about.
+It’s taking us on a journey to bring creative people together, and make really unique things.
+We love it!

-The Hours is made up of myself, Numskull and Marty Routledge, we are close friends who have always shared a similar passion for contributing to and growing the Australian contemporary art scene.
-We pooled together our networks and experience from many previous art based projects to do things together under one name, and really focus on developing a strong online following so we can present a range of different events, exhibitions and projects.
+The Hours is made up of myself, Numskull, and Marty Routledge.
+We are close friends who have always shared a similar passion for growing the Australian contemporary art scene.
+We pooled together our networks and experience to do things together under one name.
+We’re really focused on developing a strong online following, so we can present a range of different events, exhibitions and projects.

 Can you tell us anything about the projects you’re currently working on?

-Currently I’m working on a Hong Kong solo exhibition in September, a number of mural projects all over the country, East Editions collaborations, and some art events with The Hours happening later this year.
+Currently I’m working on a solo exhibition for Hong Kong in September.
+It will include a number of mural projects all over the country, East Editions collaborations, and some art events with The Hours.

 Where do you see your work taking you in the next decade?
 What kind of projects, collaborations, experiences do you hope to cultivate for yourself?

-I have visions of my future artwork, so I just want to focus on realising these, this will take years of exhibitions, just moving through the ideas, styles and techniques.
-I want to try and scale back on the amount of work Im creating so I can spend more time and concentrate on each individual piece.
+I have visions of my future artwork, so I just want to focus on realising these.
+It will take years of exhibitions, just moving through ideas, styles and techniques.
+I want to scale back on the amount of work I’m creating and spend more time concentrating on each piece.
 Would love to do some more sculptural works and more animation too.
-Also looking forward to making some more large scale mural works, I also love working with other artists, so I look forward to continuing to making more collaboration pieces.
+I’m also looking forward to making some more large scale mural works.
+I love working with other artists too, so I look forward to continuing more collaborations.